Tutorial Session Information

 Join us on Saturday, 4 July, and Sunday, 5 July, 2026, for a series of tutorial sessions designed to deepen your knowledge and practical skills in both emerging and foundational areas of photogrammetry, remote sensing, and spatial information sciences.

-Led by international experts from academia, industry, and government, these full-day and half-day tutorials offer valuable opportunities for hands-on learning, in-depth discussion, and professional networking—just ahead of the main congress.
+Led by international experts from academia, industry, and government, these full-day and half-day tutorials offer valuable opportunities for hands-on learning, in-depth discussion, and professional networking—just ahead of the main Congress.

 Please note that each tutorial session has a limited capacity.